samuelventura/terminal/README.md

 - Function components external children must be ignored
 - No mixing on logic and markup allowed.
 State and logic to the top, markup to the bottom.
 - Null effects may be executed multiple times in a single user event because of state changes propagation.
+- The reason for use_effect (instead of direct execution from event handlers) is its cleanup mechanism.
+- Effects and cleanups are executed post render in same render process.

 ## Future